music-encoding/sibmei/README.md

 ## Download and Installation

-The latest release of the plugin can be found on the GitHub releases page: https://github.com/music-encoding/sibmei/releases
+The latest release of the plugin can be found on the [GitHub releases page](https://github.com/music-encoding/sibmei/releases).

 To install this plugin, copy or symlink the `.plg` files in the Sibelius Plugin directory on your machine.
 The specific location [depends on your OS and version of Sibelius](http://www.sibelius.com/download/plugins/index.html?help=install).